Search This Blog

 - Print template onto cardstock or heavy paper

-- Cut out pieces (body, two wings)
+- Cut out pieces (clock arms, mouse)

 Extension Activities: